+Clinical rationale is discussed in detail above in the Importance of the Measure section.
 This measure has importance as a descriptor of the structural elements necessary for safe maternity care.
-The rationale can be summarized as follows:
+The rationale can be summarized as follows.

-Our expert panel reinforced and prioritized as highly important several structural aspects of highrisk obstetrical care (HROB) that are supported both by the evidence base and by leading clinical societies and other significant actors (see, for example, the New York State Perinatal Designation Matrix in the Appendix [see Supporting Documents], or the California Maternal Quality Care Collaborative OB Hemorrhage Toolkit at http://cmqcc.org/ob_hemorrhage).
+Our expert panel reinforced and prioritized as highly important several structural aspects of HROB that are supported both by the evidence base and by leading clinical societies and other significant actors (see, for example, the New York State Perinatal Designation Matrix in the Appendix (available in the Supporting Documents), or the California Maternal Quality Care Collaborative OB Hemorrhage Toolkit at http://cmqcc.org/ob_hemorrhage).